 If you are planning an extended stay in New Zealand and plan on doing some touring and diving, it is worth hiring a car in Auckland and planning your itinerary as a round trip, starting and ending in Auckland.

 Tutukaka has several small hotels, bars, cafes and restaurants - including the fantastic Schnappa Rock on the Marina - as well as shops to buy groceries and supplies for those that book into self-catering options.
 Dive!
 Tutukaka has recently opened Lodge 9 in the small valley behind their dive centre.
-Using materials salvaged from the old marina piles and wooden boardwalks, the lodge offers comfortable rooms, a salt water pool, lovely wooden decks for BBQs and a great atmosphere.
+The lodge offers comfortable rooms, a salt water pool, lovely wooden decks for BBQs and a great atmosphere.
 The dive centre, Shed 7 training facility and marina are literally steps away from your door, along with several of Tutukaka’s great bars and restaurants - everything a visiting divers needs!